 Now, there are actually two beaches – one on the Seine, and one a few kilometers away on a canal.

 We’ve gone to both, and they somewhat target different audiences.
 The one on the Seine is a bit more of a trendy feel, while the one on the other canal is definitely more for families.
-The canal beaches have large coordinated off areas where kids can play around in various water toys:
+The canal beaches have large cordoned off areas where kids can play around in various water toys:

 Interestingly enough, neither of the locations had any way to get INTO the water (sad panda).
 From looking at photos of past years, they used to pull alongside a barge with a pool in it – but apparently not this year.
 We just assumed that jumping into either the river or the canal was considered taboo and not something neither myself nor the Girl should incite (they do hold a triathlon and a long-distance swim in this section of the river).